Why Rental Income Protection Matters

 Legal Cover and Eviction Support

-Many rent guarantee insurance policies include legal expenses cover, which becomes crucial when pursuing eviction.
+Many rent protection policies include legal expenses cover, which becomes crucial when pursuing eviction.
 Legal action can be costly, especially when handled through solicitors, and involves strict procedural steps.
 The inclusion of this support ensures landlords are not left navigating the legal system alone.

 Eviction timelines vary depending on tenancy type and the reason for possession.
 A robust policy typically covers solicitor fees, court costs, and the legal process involved in reclaiming possession.
 This additional protection reduces the emotional and financial strain during tenancy disputes.